mkriele/ValueOrientedRiskManagementInsurance.jl/README.md

 ## Files in the Folder "test"

-The folder "test" contains the files files *x_Input.jl*, *x.jl*, and *x_test.jl* for each of the four parts *x* ∈ {*SSTLife*, *S2Life*, *S2NonLife*, *ECModel*}.
-The files *x_Input.jl* and *x.jl* replicate the calculation in the book and the files *x_test.jl* are used for automatic testing.
-In addition, the file *Life_Input.jl* contains the description of the example insurer, which is used  in the S2 life calculation.  *runtests.jl* controls the automated tests.
+The folder "test" contains the files files *x_Input.jl*, *x.jl*, and *x_Test.jl* for each of the four parts *x* ∈ {*SSTLife*, *S2Life*, *S2NonLife*, *ECModel*}.
+The files *x_Input.jl* and *x.jl* replicate the calculation in the book and the files *x_Test.jl* are used for automatic testing.
+In addition, the file *Life_Input.jl* contains the input data for the example insurer, which is used  in the S2 life calculation.  *runtests.jl* controls the automated tests.

 ## Footnotes

-<sup>1</sup> The abbreviation `ZK` comes from the original German term "Zielkapital".
+<sup>1</sup> The abbreviation `ZK` refers to the original German term "Zielkapital".
 "Target capital" is the literal English translation.

-<sup>2</sup> The abbreviation `RTK` comes from the  original German term "Risikotragendes Kapital".
+<sup>2</sup> The abbreviation `RTK` refers to the  original German term "Risikotragendes Kapital" ("risk bearing capital").
 Observe that `RBC` is usually understood to mean "risk based capital" which has a different meaning than "risk bearing capital".